A91y/pinoc/README.md

 **Customizing Configuration:**

-You can edit the `Pinoc.toml` file to change deployment settings:
+You can edit the `Pinoc.toml` file to change deployment settings, or use command-line arguments for one-time overrides:

 ```toml
 # For mainnet deployment